PT2Go Physical Therapy

 Janet Nava Bejar

 Janet is a Licensed Physical Therapist Assistant who graduated from South University PTA program.
 Her interest in Physical Therapy began during her time in the US Navy, after experiencing some minor injuries she had to undergo a few Physical Therapy sessions.
 She took interest almost immediately and once her contract ended, she enrolled for the PTA program beginning her journey.
 Janet’s clinical interests include Orthopedics, Sports Therapy, Aquatic Therapy, and Pelvic Floor Dysfunctions.
 Her primary focus for patients is to provide them with the best possible care and return them to comfortable everyday living.
+Janet holds additional certifications in fall prevention.
 Janet was born and raised in Los Angeles CA but has been residing in Chesapeake for six years now.
 When not treating patients, she can be found by a computer doing schoolwork, out riding bikes, or simply spending time with my pups Brody and Jeter.

 Alexa is a Licensed Physical Therapist Assistant who graduated from Penn State University.
 Her interests in physical therapy include orthopedics, return to sports training, geriatrics, and post-surgical physical therapy.
 Her passion for physical therapy developed while in high school and watching her grandfather go through therapy post stroke.
 She strives to help people live their lives to the fullest with movement training and physical therapy services.
 She is a Pennsylvania native but had worked in Texas, Virginia, North Carolina, as well as Pennsylvania.
 When not in the clinic, she enjoys spending time outdoors with her 3 kids, husband, and dogs.